datanicaragua/nwa-hydro-mcp/docs/technical_notes/NT_002_Gemini_Integration_and_Async_Architecture.md

 - `theme` is **not** a valid argument to `gr.Blocks` (pass it only to `launch()`).
 - Plotly Express is more stable than manual `go.Figure` for `gr.Plot`; we construct dual-axis charts by merging bar+line traces and setting dark-friendly fonts/grid.
+- For UX, we separated fast rendering (climate fetch + KPIs + chart) from slow Gemini insight generation.
+Insight runs in a follow-up step, with placeholders to avoid blocking the UI.

 We used Python's `inspect` module to validate parameters for `gr.Blocks` and `launch()` and avoided undocumented args.